-A bystander may also be unwilling to act because they don’t know what they should do.
+A bystander may also be unwilling to act because they don’t know what to do for the best.
 Explain to your son or daughter that being a bystander can mean becoming an indirect victim of bullying.
 Those who do nothing are allowing themselves to be cowed into submission by the bully.
-But if they develop the self-confidence to confront the bullying behavior, the bully will often back down—and, importantly, other “non-bullies” will often join them in challenging the bully.
+But if they develop the self-confidence to confront the bullying behaviour, the bully will often back down – and, importantly, other ‘non-bullies’ will often join them in challenging the bully.

 Ways to stop bullying when you're an onlooker

-Help your child understand that they may have an opportunity to stop bullying or prevent it from taking place—that their actions can make a difference.
-Challenging a bully won’t be easy, so don’t make light of it.
-Breaking out of the bystander role can be tough, requiring courage and high self-esteem
+Help your child understand that they may have an opportunity to stop bullying or prevent it taking place – that their actions can make a difference.
+Challenging a bully won't be easy, so don't make light of it.
+Breaking out of the bystander role can be tough, requiring courage and high self-esteem.

 There’s more than one way to stop bullying